Noncommutative Geometry, Spectral Asymptotics, and Semiclassical Analysis: Quantum Tori -- Proof of Conjecture

-\chapter{Quantum Tori -- Proof of Conjecture~\ref{Conj:Intro-QT.Conjecture-flat}}
+\section{Quantum Tori -- Proof of Conjecture~\ref{Conj:Intro-QT.Conjecture-flat}}

-In this Chapter, we apply the main results of this chapter to quantum tori.
+In this section, we apply the main results of this monograph to quantum tori.
 We focus on the spectral triples associated with the square-root Laplacian and the Dirac operator.
 In particular, we shall prove Conjecture~\ref{Conj:Intro-QT.Conjecture-flat}.
 The integration formulas that we obtain are refinements of the integration formulas of~\cite{MSZ:MA19, MP:JMP22, Po:JMP20}.

-\section{Quantum Tori}
+\subsection{Quantum Tori}